studio24/amplify/README.md

 npm run build
 ````

-There are also specific commands if you only want to compile certain front-end assets:
+There are also specific commands if you only want to build certain front-end assets:

 ````bash
 nvm use